bvboe/lacework-kubernetes-scanner/README.md

 Note:
 * This scanner only works with Docker based Kubernetes distributions
-* It has only been tested using Minikube
+* It has been tested using Minikube and Docker based Kubernetes deployed using Kubeadm

 # How to run using Minikube on your Mac desktop
 This required Docker Desktop already running.